 - The Orionids meteor shower will occur from October 2 to November 7 this year; during this window, there is a varying amount of meteoric activity that you can see on any given night from the radiant point near the constellation Orion.

-- The Orionids meteor shower will peak in the pre-dawn hours of October 21 in 2021.
+- The Orionids meteor shower will peak overnight on October 21 in 2022.
 On this night (or, more accurately, morning) you’ll see the most meteoric activity.

 When most people ask “when can you see the Orionids,” they’re inquiring about those peak nights – October 21 this year.